Nike Malibu Summer Tennis Camp - International Programs Malibu, California

 - Housing: Suite-style dorms on campus.
 Campers stay 4 to a suite.
 Genders separated by floor.

-- All-inclusive tuition: Covers language instruction, sport instruction, housing, meals, roundtrip airport transfers, weekend stayover(s), and activities.
+- All-inclusive tuition: Covers language instruction, sport instruction, housing, meals, roundtrip airport transfers, weekend stayover(s), activities and supplemental health insurance.

-- Registration Packet: A detailed camper registration packet containing check-in location, health & release forms, emergency contact info, and a packing list will be emailed to all registered campers in spring 2013.
-Our health and release forms require a doctor's signature and will be collected on the first day of camp.
-International campers must have health insurance valid in the US in order to attend camps.
+- Registration Packet: A detailed camper registration packet containing check-in location, health & release forms, emergency contact info, and a packing list will be emailed to all registered campers in spring 2014.